External Ids for TG Gene

 GeneCards Summary for TG Gene

 TG (Thyroglobulin) is a Protein Coding gene.
 Diseases associated with TG include Thyroid Dyshormonogenesis 3 and Autoimmune Thyroid Disease 3.
-Among its related pathways are Aldosterone synthesis and secretion and Allograft rejection.
+Among its related pathways are Thyroxine (Thyroid Hormone) Production and Aldosterone synthesis and secretion.
 Gene Ontology (GO) annotations related to this gene include hormone activity and carboxylic ester hydrolase activity.
-An important paralog of this gene is ACHE.
+An important paralog of this gene is NLGN1.

 UniProtKB/Swiss-Prot Summary for TG Gene

 Acts as a substrate for the production of iodinated thyroid hormones thyroxine (T4) and triiodothyronine (T3) (PubMed:32025030, PubMed:17532758).
 The synthesis of T3 and T4 involves iodination of selected tyrosine residues of TG/thyroglobulin followed by their oxidative coupling in the thyroid follicle lumen (PubMed:32025030).
 Following TG re-internalization and lysosomal-mediated proteolysis, T3 and T4 are released from the polypeptide backbone leading to their secretion into the bloodstream (PubMed:32025030).
 One dimer produces 7 thyroid hormone molecules (PubMed:32025030).